pretix/pretix-docs/docs/tutorial/event.md

 Alternatively, we can use the more advanced search function on [OpenStreetMap.org](https://www.openstreetmap.org) and copy the address over to the "location" field.

 This page also allows us to set a sales tax rate for our event.
-This is an optional step.
 Taxation rules can also be changed after event creation is finished.
-We are holding our event in Germany and a single-percentage rule applies to all of our products.
+We are holding our event in Germany and a single percentage rule applies to all of our products.
 Thus, we are going to add a 19% tax rule here.

 {% include "warning-tax.md" %}